SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What I’d do next

 By James Wu.
-Planning-range methodology and per-cluster sourcing tiers in methodology.
+Planning-range methodology and per-calculator sourcing tiers in methodology.
 Regional anchor: Assembly Service IL Chicago published gut-rehab line-item percentages and $100–300/sqft band.
 Owner-builder slowdown anchored on US Census 2024 Survey of Construction (single-family build durations: contractor 12.1mo / owner-builder 15.2mo → 1.26x).
 NAHB 16.7% on sale price is referenced in methodology as a sanity check, NOT used as a constructive multiplier — GC overhead anchored on Chicago-metro residential industry typical 10–15% on hard costs.
 Engine logic in lib/sitework/projectcost/projectcost.ts.
 Numbers are SiteworkMath planning ranges, not contractor bids — feasibility framing is part of the output for that reason.
 Not structural, financial, or legal advice.
 Full methodology.